ThabisoJimmyDawi04/PatientRegistrationSystem/README.md

   => If you are reading this it means you're in the MAIN Branch , for more information switch to PatientRegistrationSystem Branch.
   => Visit our website : https://sites.google.com/myuwc.ac.za/patient-registration-system/home

-In the formation of this project the following were all used: Google site , IntelliJ , Powerpoint , Google.
+In the formation of this project the following were all used: Google site , IntelliJ , Powerpoint , Google & Github.